hmoyen/Num-rico/README.md

 Cubic spline interpolation is utilized to approximate the position function based on the estimated positions obtained from the Runge-Kutta method.
 This interpolation technique provides a continuous representation of the object's trajectory, allowing for smoother visualization and analysis.

+## Documentation

+The documentation in progress is here to view: [Latex](https://www.overleaf.com/read/hdydpzpthtvc#f6f1d5)